CBS News Live

 The AFRAM Festival in Baltimore is a celebration of African American culture, a music experience and a foodie paradise.

-Comfortable temperatures resume this week in Maryland
+Clearing skies, cooler temperatures this week in Maryland